-Whatever your skill level or experience we have a role for you - before, during or after the festival.
+Whatever your skill level or experience we’ll have a role for you - before, during or after the festival.

 We also need a small team of slashies - performer/improv/dancers - to help record the festival for posterity.

 Each of the volunteer roles are detailed here (click through).
 Please look through them carefully before deciding which roles you might be suitable for.